gloomic/wordpress-git-post/README.md

 ## Ideas

 The work are done through Git hooks and custom WP-CLI commands.
-We build a Git hook to the remote Git repository, it executes the custom WP-CLI command we wrote in the commit message to insert or update posts with markdown files on push.
+We build a Git hook at the remote Git repository, it will be executed to publish and/or update posts with the markdown files added and/or updated in this push.

 > **Note:**
 >